 " Is/are appropriately trained to the same level as the DSL and, in the absence of the DSL, carries out those functions as necessary to ensure the ongoing safety and protection of children.
-In the event of the long-term absence of the DSL, the deputy will assume all the functions above, with approval of the Principal.
+In the event of the long-term absence of the DSL, the deputy will assume all the functions above, with approval of the Principal and the Corporate Head of Safeguarding & Child Protection.